crolllab/IBIOL-compute-resources/README.md

 LEGcompute: `ssh username@legcompute3.unine.ch`

-Optional: establish a connection with ssh keys (recommended)
+Recommeded: establish a connection with ssh key

 ```
 ### on your local machine